berkeley-cs61as/markdown-courseware/textbook/chapter23 Project 4 - Python Interpreter/section01 Schython.md

 You may replace the `.` with whichever directory you want to save your project in.

-Here's a breakdown of the files contained inside of `schython/`:

 ## Scoring

 Each partner will work on nine problems.
 Five of these (Questions 1, 2, 6, 8, and 9) are common to both partners; the others (Questions 3, 4, 5, and 7) should be completed separately.